WurthElektronik/FeatherWings/README.md

    - [Thyone-I Wireless FeatherWing example](/ThyoneWirelessFeatherWing/software) showing the transmit and receive functionality over a 2.4 GHz proprietary wireless link.
    - [Calypso Wi-Fi FeatherWing example](/CalypsoWiFiFeatherWing/software) showing the Wi-Fi capabilities.
    - [Sensor2Cloud connectivity example](/Sensor2CloudConnectivity) sends data measured using the sensors via Wi-Fi to the Microsoft Azure or Amazon AWS cloud.
+   - [Sensor2BLE connectivity example](/Sensor2BLE) uses Bluetooth Low Energy in Role Peripheral to share the Sensor measurement values with a Smart Device.
+The WE-SensorBLE App is required on the smart device.
+Requires to a Proteus-III compatible radio module, such as available with Setebos-I Feather.

 > **Note**: For more details on each board and workspace, please click on the links above.